 Doping control (also known as testing or sample collection) follows rigorous rules established by World Antidoping Agency (WADA), which supports the principals of human rights and proportionality.

-This short video provides you with basic information, step by step through the doping control.
+This short video (Youtube) provides you with basic information, step by step through the doping control.

 Who can be tested?